y-scope/spider/docs/quick_start.md

    that will run.
 Thus, user need to compile all the tasks into shared libraries, including the call to `SPIDER_REGISTER_TASK`, and provide them to the worker by running `spider start --worker --storage <storage_url> --libs [client_libraries]`.

+Now we can run the compiled client program and see the tasks run on Spider cluster.

 ## Group tasks together